- Equity management explained for founders

 Cap table management

-A cap table is a record of all your company’s securities—including stock, convertible notes, warrants, stock options, and other equity grants—as well as who owns them.
+A capitalization table is a record of all your company’s securities—including stock options, convertible notes, warrants, and other types of equity—as well as who owns them.
 The more securities your company issues, the more complex your cap table tends to be.

 → Download Carta’s free cap table template to create your first cap table.